 “One option is not really an option”

 Customers click and buy more when there’s a link accompanying your big ‘buy now’ button (CTA).
-When I discovered this choice bias, I coined it I the “Hobson+1 Effect” and it applies to most (but not all) of your visitors.
+I personally call this persuasion technique the “Hobson+1 Effect” and it applies for most (but not all) of your visitors.

-At Online Dialogue we’ve run lots of A/B tests proving this persuasion technique (see some examples below): We simply add a second link very near to the ‘big button’ on a page.
-Links like ‘more information’, ‘add to wishlist, ‘direct checkout’, ‘tweet this’, or simply ‘print this page.
+At Online Dialogue we’ve ran lots of A/B tests proving this persuasion technique (see some examples below): We simply add a second link very near to the ‘big button’ on a page.
+Links like ‘more information’, ‘add to whishlist’, ‘direct checkout’, ‘tweet this’ or simply ‘print this page’.
 They all tend to increase sales (conversion)…

 Hereby a psychological explanation of the effect as well as 3 conversion tips and a few A/B-test cases.
 Enjoy!